awsdocs/nice-dcv-user-guide/doc_source/using-av-sync.md

-# Using accurate Audio/Video synchronization<a name="using-av-sync"></a>
+# Using accurate audio/video synchronization<a name="using-av-sync"></a>

- The **Accurate Audio/Video synchronization** setting enables a mode which minimizes the time difference in audio and video playback\.
-This mode improves “lip sync” and thus is useful in workloads that require accurate synchronization between the video frame currently displayed and the audio played at the same instant\.
-This feature may introduce a lag in the perceived responsiveness of the remote system\.
+ The **Accurate Audio/Video synchronization** setting enables a mode that minimizes the time difference in audio and video playback\.
+This mode improves “lip sync\.”\.
+This mode is useful in workloads that require the video and audio accurately synchronized\.
+This feature might introduce a lag in the perceived responsiveness of the remote system\.

  Accurate Audio/Video Synchronization functionality is supported on all native clients\.